 Young, emerging artists are negotiating their positions in a milieu where access to resources and capital is subject to precarious working conditions, changes in public funding, and dizzying relationships to institutional power.
 Identity politics alone are inadequate to address the material conditions of artists competing for limited resources, and contending with more stringent control over how they are allocated.
 These artists develop a new understanding of art world relations, which differs from an older generation of artists – that of Martha Rosler and Barbara Kruger – staking a claim in the transgressive gesture as ideologically pure.
 However, this generation was rebelling against models of politics and media that are now insufficient for resisting the digital platforms that shape and mediate political, individual, and institutional relations.
 Rather than resorting to nihilism in negotiating a critique, these artists find a degree of pleasure and humour in their aesthetic gestures of resilience and the nonlinear strategies of transgression.

-This exhibition featured new work by Ivana Dizdar, Sophia Oppel, Xuan Ye, and Becca Wijshijer.
+This exhibition featured new work by Ivana Dizdar, Sophia Oppel, Xuan Ye, and B Wijshijer.

 Those who live independently of authority are considered a threat to the established order.
 The figure of the witch, for example, is that of a woman who is dangerous for her associations with evil, that is, for her hidden knowledge, her rejection of Puritanism, her autonomy in patriarchal society.
 Today, some social conditions remain the same, women are still discounted and disbelieved.
 Taking "woman" as a social rather than biological category, we would see the tides change - to have those who have remained silent finally speak up.
 Instead of asking for permission to speak, it is time we spoke for ourselves.
 For if you do not define yourself, you will be swallowed by the definitions of others.